Balazs9/BattleshipGame/README.md

 ## Testing

-The game was tested with all scenarios, given number outside of the range, given other characters also, validator is working correctly checking and giving the suitable warning message
+The game was tested with all scenarios, given number outside of the range, given other characters also, validator is working correctly checking and giving the suitable warning message.

+Below all errors occured during development, all been fixed.
+For the entry of the game when the user required to give a number to set the size of the board:

+- first changes: given a range for the user to select, between 9 and 20

+- second chenges: use the assert keyword
+[W3Schools] (https://www.w3schools.com/python/ref_keyword_assert.asp) , this keyword test the given numbers, if they are out of range it will raise assertationerror

 Given no entry number error: